-FIGURE 155 How natural colours (top) change for three types of colour blind: deutan, protan and tritan (© Michael Douma).
+FIGURE 156 How natural colours (top) change for three types of colour blind: deutan, protan and tritan (© Michael Douma).

-Challenge 195 s d.
+Colour blindness was discovered by the great scientist John Dalton (b.
+1766 Eaglesfield, d.
 1844 Manchester) - on himself.
 Can you imagine how he found out?
 It affects, in all its forms, one in 20 men.
 In many languages, a man who is colour blind is called daltonic.
 Women are almost never daltonic or colour blind, as the property is linked to defects on the X chromosome.
-If you are colour blind, you can check to which type you belong with the help of Figure 155.
-(The X chromosome is also at the origin of the rare tetrachromatic women mentioned above.)
+If you are colour blind, you can check to which type you belong with Ref.
+156 the help of Figure 156.
+(The X chromosome is also at the origin of the rare tetrachromatic Page 194 women mentioned above.)